morse-simulator/morse/doc/morse/dev/services_internal.rst

 Registering synchronous services
 --------------------------------

-What exactly happens when a method is decorated with ``@service``?
+What happens when a method is decorated with ``@service``?

-The ``@service`` decorator simply marks the method as a service by setting the attribute ``_morse_service`` to ``True`` on the function.
+The ``@service`` decorator simply marks the method as a service by setting adding an attribute called ``_morse_service`` of type ``bool`` and with value ``True`` to the method.

-Before actually registering the service, a mapping between the component and one or several middlewares that will manage incoming requests must be defined (for instance, we may want the ``goto`` service of the :py:class:`morse.actuators.waypoint.Waypoint` to be managed by the YARP middleware for the component ``MainRobot``).
+Before actually registering the service, a mapping between the component and one or several middlewares that will manage incoming requests must be defined (for instance, we may want the :py:class:`morse.actuators.waypoint.Waypoint`'s ``goto`` service to be managed by the YARP middleware for the component ``MainRobot``).

-These mapping are defined by your builder script (it is so simulation-dependant).
+These mappings are defined by your builder script (so they are simulation-dependent).

-At start up, :py:func:`morse.blender.main.init`...
+At start up, :py:func:`morse.blender.main.init` does the following

-1. Reads the configuration,
+1. Reads the configuration;
-2. Instantiates classes associated to each component,
+2. Instantiates classes associated with each component;
-3. Registers the mappings (with :py:meth:`morse.core.services.MorseServices.register_request_manager_mapping`),
+3. Registers the mappings (with :py:meth:`morse.core.services.MorseServices.register_request_manager_mapping`);
 4. Calls :py:meth:`morse.core.abstractobject.AbstractObject.register_services`
    on each component instance.

+The :py:meth:`morse.core.abstractobject.AbstractObject.register_services`
-:py:meth:`morse.core.abstractobject.AbstractObject.register_services` iterates over
+method iterates over
-every methods marked as MORSE service within the class, and call :py:func:`morse.core.services.do_service_registration`.
+every method marked as a MORSE service within the class, and calls :py:func:`morse.core.services.do_service_registration` on it.

-This method finds the middleware(s) in charge of managing services for this component, and calls :py:meth:`morse.core.request_manager.RequestManager.register_service`.
+This method finds the middlewares responsible for managing this component's services, and calls :py:meth:`morse.core.request_manager.RequestManager.register_service`.

-It is up to each middleware to manage registration of new services.
+It is up to each middleware to manage the registration of new services.
 They may have to, for instance, expose the new service into a shared directory (*yellow pages*), etc.